ioannco/yaspot/Readme.md

-# Yandex Music to Spotify link converter telegram bot
+# Yandex to Spotify inline converter (ytsic) telegram bot

 This is an inline telegram bot with search and url convert capabilities